 Project execution: This is when you’ll put your project plan into action and get the project underway.
 Most of the budget will be spent during this phase to produce the deliverables.
-It also includes activities such as stakeholder communications and engagement, quality assurance, and team development.
+It also includes activities such as stakeholder engagement and communications, quality assurance, and team development.

 Project performance: This phase involves supervising the progress of the project and comparing it against the original plan.
 It means taking corrective action when there are blockers or delays.

 Project closure: This is where you formally close out the project by getting approval from the client or stakeholder.
 Records and lessons learned from the project should be archived for future reference.

 As one of the key knowledge areas in the PMI’s PMBOK® Guide (Project Management Book of Knowledge), mastering this practice allows project managers to improve their processes.

 Project integration management offers a holistic approach to project planning and execution.
 The practice consists of seven processes to effectively coordinate project activities.
 Let’s break them down.